Pentacme siamensis

-Shorea siamensis is a species of tree in the family Dipterocarpaceae.
+Pentacme siamensis is a species of tree in the family Dipterocarpaceae.
 It is native to most of mainland Southeast Asia.

 Uses

-In Cambodia, Shorea siamensis (known in Khmer as រាំងភ្នំ – Raing Phnom) is rare and most often seen near Buddhist pagodas and shrines.
-According to legend one of Buddha's incarnations was born under an S. siamensis tree and therefore it has a strong symbolic connection to Cambodia's Buddhist culture.
+In Cambodia, Pentacme siamensis (known in Khmer as រាំងភ្នំ – Raing Phnom) is rare and most often seen near Buddhist pagodas and shrines.
+According to legend one of Buddha's incarnations was born under an P. siamensis tree and therefore it has a strong symbolic connection to Cambodia's Buddhist culture.
 The leaves of the tree are used in traditional Cambodian medicine as a tea for easing child birth.